 FALSE.
 The meat and dairy industry have conducted some great marketing in order to have a monopoly on the concept of “protein foods”, when the reality is that many foods that are high in carbohydrates are also rich in protein.
 An article published in Diabetes Spectrum touched on this issue, noting that “people with diabetes are frequently given advice about protein that has no scientific basis.”12 I agree with this assessment.

 It is time for health professionals to understand that meat is not protein.
-I know this sounds strange because some ideas are so ingrained in our minds, but bare with me as we examine the nutritional profile of a beef tenderloin steak: 3 ounces of this steak has 86 calories from protein and a whopping 170 calories from fat- so I wonder why we refer to it as a protein?
+I know this sounds strange because some ideas are so ingrained in our minds, but bear with me as we examine the nutritional profile of a beef tenderloin steak: 3 ounces of this steak has 86 calories from protein and a whopping 170 calories from fat- so I wonder why we refer to it as a protein?
 Now let’s compare this to 100 grams of lentils which has 99 calories from protein (more than the 3 ounce steak), just 10 calories from fat, and a rich amount of beneficial complex carbohydrates.
 Which one sounds like the better deal?
 The answer is that a proper, high carbohydrate, low-fat plant-based diet easily fulfills the protein requirements of any individual, while also providing an abundance of health promoting nutrients, minus the saturated fat and cholesterol than comes attached to animal protein.